austinmags/foenix-libsmallc/readme.md

-# smalloc - A simple implementation for retro machines
+# libsmallc - a small version of the standard C library

 (This software is licensed under the MIT license.
 See the source code files for the details.)

+# smalloc.h

 Memory allocation is an exercise of performing (simple) pointer arithmetic and maintaining a couple kinds of doubly-linked lists.
 One of the goals of this project